+CONTRACTOR:

-CONTRACTOR: (Signature)
+(Signature)

-EXHIBIT 3 SCOPE OF WORK
+EXHIBIT 3

-EXHIBIT 3 - SCOPE OF WORK
+SCOPE OF WORK

 The project consists of all work necessary to complete the design and construction of a replacement interchange at US 1 and I-20 in Lexington County.
 Work will include design and construction of a new bridge and related roadway approaches along US 1 over I-20, including intersections and side roads, and demolition of the existing bridge.
 The purpose of the project is to address traffic deficiencies at the interchange, to correct structural deficiencies, to bring the facility up to current standards and to accommodate a future lane in each direction along the interstate.
 The project will also include realignment of frontage and side roads.
-The work also include repairs to an I-20 concrete paved ditch and outfall northeast of the interchange.
+The work also include design and repairs to the concrete lined ditch and outfall located northeast of the interchange along westbound I-20.